SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Towards Exploring the Limitations of Active Learning: An Empirical Study [2021]:
   They discovered the robustness to adversarial attacks and model compressions.

-# The Considerations of More Assumptions
+# The considerations of more assumptions

 ## Include model selection